coreos/docs/quay-enterprise/configure-machines.md

-# Configure Machines for Enterprise Registry
+# Configure Machines for Quay Enterprise

-The Enterprise Registry allows you to create teams and user accounts that match your existing business unit organization.
+Quay Enterprise allows you to create teams and user accounts that match your existing business unit organization.
 A special type of user, a robot account, is designed to be used programatically by deployment systems and other pieces of software.
 Robot accounts are commonly configured with read-only access to an organizations repositories.

 This guide we will assume you have the DNS record `registry.example.com` configured to point to your Enterprise Registry.

 ## Credentials

 Each CoreOS machine needs to be configured with the username and password for a robot account in order to deploy your containers.
 Docker looks for configured credentials in a `.dockercfg` file located within the user's home directory.
-You can download this file directly from the Enterprise Registry interface.
+You can download this file directly from the Quay Enterprise interface.
 Let's assume you've created a robot account called `myapp+deployment`.

 Writing the `.dockercfg` can be specified in [cloud-config](https://coreos.com/os/docs/latest/cloud-config.html) with the write_files parameter, or created manually on each machine.